yulonglim/tp/docs/UserGuide.md

 Examples:
 *  `edit A1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the student with ID A1 to be `91234567` and `johndoe@example.com` respectively.
 *  `edit B2 n/Betsy Crower b/O+` Edits the name of the student with ID B2 to be `Betsy Crower` and adds additional information (e.g., blood type and parents contact) that is not previously added.

+### Tagging a student : `tag`

+Assigns one or more tags to the specified student.

+Format: `tag ID t/TAG1 [t/TAG2]…`

+* Tag represents class role, which includes class monitor, assistant class monitor, etc.

+Examples:

+* `tag A2 t/class monitor` Assigns the student with ID A2 the class role tag class monitor
+* `tag B1 t/assistant class monitor t/secretary` Assigns the student with ID B1 the class role tag assistant class monitor and secretary

 ### Locating persons by name: `find`